 Q: Is it best to contact the nearest law enforcement office, or the nearest office of where the activity is happening?

 A: I don’t think it really matters so much.
-There were instances where I had made acquaintances and contacts with different law enforcement officials at different offices, and I had a case where it involved what seemed to be some issues with the owner of a business customer’s actual legitimacy to be in the U.S., because he was not a U.S. citizen.
+There were instances where I had made acquaintances and contacts with different law enforcement officials at different offices, and I had a case that involved what seemed to be some issues with the owner of a business customer’s actual legitimacy to be in the U.S. because he was not a U.S. citizen.